-For this 2014 report, a total of 149,849 lake acres were assessed for at least one designated use.
-This represents 47 percent of total lake and pond acreage (318,477) in the state.
-Overall, the percent of lake acres assessed has remained relatively consistent over the last eight cycles - about 46 to 49 percent.
+For this 2016 cycle report, a total of 151,435 lake acres were assessed for at least one designated use.
+This represents 47.5 percent of total lake and pond acreage (318,477) in the state.
+Overall, the percent of lake acres assessed has remained relatively consistent over the last ten cycles - about 46 to 49 percent.

-As with streams, each lake is assessed as Fully Supporting (good), Not Supporting (fair), or Not Supporting (poor), for each applicable designated use.
-Of the 145,844 lake acres assessed for aquatic life use in 2014, 92.2 percent were rated as Fully Supporting as compared to 92.7 percent rated as Fully Supporting in 2012.
-There was a slight decrease in the percent of lake acres assessed as Fully Supporting (good) for aesthetic quality use from 11.1% in 2012 to 10.6% in 2014.
-As with streams, there was a substantial increase in the stream miles rated Fully Supporting (good) for public and food processing water supply use in 2014 compared to 2012 due in part to the application of a newly adopted water quality standard for manganese in raw water.
-The percent of lakes (acres and numbers) assessed as good, fair and poor for each use are shown below.
+As with streams, each lake is assessed as Fully Supporting (good), Not Supporting (fair), or Not Supporting (poor) for each applicable designated use.
+A comparison of the percent of lakes (acres and numbers) assessed as good, fair and poor for each use in 2014 versus 2016 are shown below in Table ES-2.
+Of the 145,648 lake acres assessed for aquatic life use in 2016, 90.8 percent were rated as Fully Supporting as compared to 92.2 percent rated as Fully Supporting in 2014.
+There was a slight increase in the percent of lake acres assessed as Fully Supporting (good) for aesthetic quality use from 10.6% in 2014 to 10.7% in 2016.
+There was also a slight increase in the lake acres rated Fully Supporting (good) for public and food processing water supply use in 2016 (93.0%) compared to 2014 (90.1%).
+No new data were available this cycle to update assessments of fish consumption use in streams or lakes.